atom-community/atom-script/README.md

 > Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.

-As for coding and contributing, rely on the atom [contributing guidelines](https://atom.io/docs/latest/contributing).
+As for coding and contributing, rely on the atom [contributing guidelines](https://flight-manual.atom.io/hacking-atom/sections/contributing-to-official-atom-packages/).
-They're pretty sane.
+They're pretty solid.

 #### Quick and dirty setup